 Mokoro excursions- A mokoro is a dug-out canoe.
 Aboard this quiet form of transport, you’ll be able to focus on the sounds as well as the sights of the wildlife.

-Catch-and-release fishing- Pelo has a limited supply of spinner rods and a small range of lures.
-Fishing is usually possible from March to December every year.
+Seasonal catch-and-release fishing- Wilderness Pelo has a limited supply of spinner rods and a small range of lures.
+Fishing on a catch-and-release basis is usually possible from March to December every year.

 Helicopter flights- These flights incur an additional cost, but the experience of soaring over the Okavango region is well worth it!
 From the air, you’ll enjoy views of parts of the Delta that are inaccessible via land or water vehicle.